The primary advantage of IIR filters over FIR filters is that they typically meet a given set

 a containing the

 n+1 numerator and denominator coefficients of the

 characteristics approximate those given in vectors

-describe any piecewise linear shape magnitude response, including
+m can describe any piecewise linear shape magnitude

-a multiband response.
-The FIR counterpart of this function is
+response, including a multiband response.
+The FIR counterpart of this function

-on an arbitrary piecewise linear magnitude response.
-See FIR Filter Design for
+based on an arbitrary piecewise linear magnitude response.
+See FIR Filter Design for details.

 not accept phase information, and no statements are made about the